royjteale/myrepo/README.md

 # myrepo
 Repository for testing my Git/GitHub setup

-#This is a line from RStudio
+#This is a line from RStudio that I am testing

 #so another practice line
 # and this and